hongchaodeng/vela-dagger/README.md

 This project shows how to implement KubeVela operations in Dagger.

+## How It Works

+- It first downloads the CUE definitions from APIServer and converts them into local definitions.
+- Then we will create a Dagger plan pointint to the folder containing local definitions.
+- Once we run `dagger up`, it will automatically render and deploy those resources to simulate server operations.

 ## Deploy Components and Traits

 Save the following to `app.yaml`: